Teresa N. Washington: Other activities

 Washington's field research on Caroline Barr, the African American employed by William Faulkner, is documented in Ann Fisher-Wirth's Poem, "Where, beneath the Magnolia," which is also dedicated to Washington.

 In 2019 Washington published "A Day for the Owner," an exposé that documents Washington's battles against plagiarists of her books.

-In the fall of 2016 Washington and her daughter co-hosted a segment called "Nation Time!" on WRFG's "’What Good is a Song?’
+In the fall of 2016 Washington and her daughter Oduduwa co-hosted a segment called "Nation Time!" on WRFG's "'What Good is a Song?'
 The Friday Night Drum" radio program in Atlanta, GA.
-Washington and her daughter discussed such issues as extrajudicial killings by police officers, self-hatred in the Africana community, and the relationship between hip hop and hypersexuality.
+Washington and Oduduwa discussed such issues as extrajudicial killings by police officers, self-hatred in the Africana community, and the relationship between hip hop and hypersexuality.

 Other publications

-Washington's works are also published in the following anthologies: Harold Bloom’s Modern Critical Interpretations: Toni Morrison’s Beloved: New Edition; Yemoja: Gender, Sexuality, and Creativity in the Latina/o and Afro-Atlantic Diasporas; and ÈṢÙ: God, Power, and the Imaginative Frontiers.
-Washington's analyses are published in various literary magazines, including the Journal of American Folklore, African American Review, FEMSPEC, and the Journal of African Studies (now known as Africology.)
+Washington's works are also published in the following anthologies: Harold Bloom's Modern Critical Interpretations: Toni Morrison's Beloved: New Edition; Yemoja: Gender, Sexuality, and Creativity in the Latina/o and Afro-Atlantic Diasporas; and ÈṢÙ: God, Power, and the Imaginative Frontiers.
+Washington's analyses are published in various literary magazines, including the Journal of American Folklore, African American Review, FEMSPEC, and the Journal of African Studies (now known as Africology).